-A first degree in a relevant discipline such as law, surveying, architecture, civil engineering, construction management or business management is desired.
-However, in the absence of a first degree, significant practical experience in a relevant field can be an acceptable substitute.
+We will accept graduates with a degree in a relevant discipline such as law, surveying, architecture, civil engineering, construction management or business management.
+The equivalent of a 2:2 UK honours degree is required.
+However, in the absence of a degree, significant practical experience in a relevant field can be an acceptable substitute.

 If you are in doubt about your eligibility for the programme, you can contact the Course Leader, David Christie with your CV and he will advise you appropriately.

 Months of entry

 Our Construction Law and Arbitration degree provides practical knowledge of Construction Law and Dispute Resolution.
 This course will equip the professional with an in-depth knowledge and understanding of key topics in the fields of construction law and dispute resolution.
 It is suitable for professionals who need to keep up-to-date with developments in these areas.
 There is the option of a Construction Adjudication route - adjudication is a very common form of dispute resolution in the UK construction industry.